 - 3/4 cup orzo pasta

 - 2 cups fresh spinach, chopped

 - Sea salt and fresh cracked pepper to taste

 - Lemon wedges and fresh chopped parsley to garnish

 - Heat oil in a large stock pot over medium heat.
 Sauté onions until translucent.
 Add the carrots and celery and sauté 5-6 minutes or until softened.
 Add the zucchini and continue to sauté for another 5 minutes.

 - Add the beans, fresh basil, Italian seasoning, bay leaf, garlic powder, red pepper flakes, vegetable broth, and diced tomatoes.
 Cover and simmer for 10-12 minutes.

 - Add orzo to the pot and cook for 5 minutes more.

 - Turn off heat and stir in the chopped spinach.

-- Ladle soup into bowls and sprinkle with parmesan cheese, a squeeze of lemon, and garnish with fresh chopped parsley.
+- Ladle soup into bowls and add a squeeze of lemon and fresh chopped parsley.